DCRs #2 - AgentDirectToStore

 In the last post, we looked at the ‘Direct’ DCR that simplifies API-based data ingestion.
 Today, we’re looking at the AgentDirectToStore Data Collection Rule type, which gives you more options for where to send your data.

-The ‘AgentDirectToStore’ DCR uses the Azure Monitor Agent to gather Azure VM data and route it directly to Azure Storage accounts (Blob/Table) or Event Hubs - bypassing Log Analytics workspaces - to give you greater flexibility in handling your monitoring data
+The ‘AgentDirectToStore’ DCR lets the Azure Monitor Agent collect Azure VM data and send it straight to Azure Storage (Blob or Table) or Event Hubs - skipping Log Analytics entirely.
+This route gives you more control over where your monitoring data lands.

-While this DCR comes with very strict limitations right now it remains an excellent choice for simpler setups and smaller organizations.
-If you are seeking an all-in-one solution for Azure VMs that avoids the complexity of managing complex data pipelines or integrating third-party tools, this DCR can streamline your workflow.
+Although the DCR has strict limitations today, it is an excellent fit for simpler environments and smaller organizations.
+If you need an all-in-one solution for Azure VMs that avoids managing complex data pipelines or third-party tools, this DCR can streamline your workflow.

 Read another episode of this four-part series: